 Downstream leased assets.
 Operation of assets owned by the reporting company and leased by other companies in the reporting year.

 Franchises.
 Operation of franchise in the reporting year.

 Investments.
-Operation of investments (including equity and debt investments and project finance) in the reporting year.
+Operation of investments (including equity and debt investments and project finance) in the reporting year.]